 Our master’s degree in Speech, Language, and Hearing Sciences with an emphasis in Speech-Language Pathology fully prepares graduate students to meet all of the academic and clinical requirements for certification by the American Speech-Language-Hearing Association in Speech-Language Pathology.

-- The coursework covers communication disorders across the lifespan and includes clinical training in our UA Speech-Language and Hearing Clinics and a wide range of clinical practicum sites in the community.
+- Coursework covers communication disorders across the lifespan and includes clinical training in a broad range of speech, language, and swallowing disorders.

 - The clinical degree includes training in research methods and principles of evidence-based practice.

 - Clinical training takes place in our UA Speech-Language and Hearing Clinics.